A lot of people don’t like the term “anti-aging”. Many see it as a negative. A resistance to, and denial of the very normal part of our life cycle.

 Chances are, you’ve never heard of the achiote tree (Bixa orellana) which is native to tropical regions from Mexico to Brazil.
-The seeds and pulp have been used for hundreds of years for a variety of purposes and is used heavily in Latin America as a dye, medicine, and as an ingredient in many foods.
+The seeds and pulp have been used for hundreds of years for a variety of purposes and are used heavily in Latin America as a dye, medicine, and as an ingredient in many foods.

 As a condiment, cooking ingredient, annatto’s flavour can be described as earthy, musky, and slightly peppery.
 Annatto seeds are usually steeped in oil or ground to a powder prior to adding to recipes.
-However, annatto seeds also contain another ingredient that’s been studied for awhile but largely unknown by the general public: tocotrienols.
+However, annatto seeds also contain another ingredient that’s been studied for a while but largely unknown by the general public: tocotrienols.

 What are tocotrienols?

 You’ve heard of vitamin E but you may not know that vitamin E isn’t a single nutrient like vitamin C is.
-In fact, vitamin E refers to a family of eight similarly, not identically, structured molecules or isomers (1).
+In fact, vitamin E refers to a family of eight similarly, not identically, structured molecules, or isomers (1).